1904 Belt Pocket

 Wider’s patent shows multiple variations on the theme of belt-with-pocket.
 Her drawings offer many ways of hiding a cavity in a range of differently styled belts and buckles.
 We attempted to reconstruct a version of Fig. 4.
 This was partially because we were able to easily source purse-closures that looked similar.
 We started with paper versions to test out the scale.
 We tried to find the right proportions between the belt and its end, so as to offer space for “coins and other small articles”.
 We talked about what these “smaller items” might be – keys? notes? jewellery? medication?

-We made it to a scale where it operated as a belt and the wearer could use it to safely store small items — the wearer could insert two fingers to access the items.
-Not only did it secure items of value but also enabled the wearer to forgo the need for a handbag.
-It freed up her hands for other uses.
+We made it to a scale where it operated as a belt and pocket — the wearer could insert two fingers to access the items.
+Not only did it secure small items of value but also freed the wearer’s hands for other uses.
 This would have been essential for a nurse, and useful for other workers too.